mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/06-assembly.md

 - **GC content:** Helps detect contamination or unusual biases.
 - **Misassemblies and mismatches:** Identify errors or inconsistencies in the assembly.

-By reviewing these metrics, you can objectively assess your assembly’s completeness and accuracy, which is crucial for reliable downstream analyses like annotation or variant calling.
+By reviewing these metrics, you can objectively assess your assembly’s completeness and accuracy, which is crucial for reliable downstream analyses.

+!!! example "Run QUAST"
+    1. Search for **QUAST** in the Galaxy Tools panel.
+    2. Select **contigs.fasta** from the SPAdes output.
+    In **Assembly Mode**: Select **Individual assembly (1 contig file per sample)**.
+    In **Contigs/scaffolds file**, select **SPAdes on data X and data X: Scaffolds** In **Estimated reference genome size (in bp) for computing NGx statistics**, select : 2800000
+    4. Run the tool.

+QUAST produces a summary table and plots showing the assembly quality.

 ## Example of Good Assembly Metrics (QUAST)